moby/moby/docs/reference/commandline/dockerd.md

 The `aufs` driver is the oldest, but is based on a Linux kernel patch-set that is unlikely to be merged into the main kernel.
 These are also known to cause some serious kernel crashes.
-However, `aufs` allows containers to share executable and shared library memory, so is a useful choice when running thousands of containers with the same program or libraries.
+However `aufs` allows containers to share executable and shared library memory, so is a useful choice when running thousands of containers with the same program or libraries.